 People often wrestle with whether or not an item has enough value to justify investing in custom framing.
 Our experience leads me to answer this way: If the emotional value led you to store it safely over time, or it has enough meaning to garner any of many possible feelings when you view it...
 I think you know the answer!
 Let's dig into the decisions and experience you can expect when you decide to have an item framed by a professional.

-I've often heard people refer to "the fine art of framing," a reference to the drastic improvement that well-designed custom framing can enhance and accent the aspects within a work of art.
+People often refer to "the fine art of framing," a reference to the drastic improvement that well-designed custom framing can enhance and accent the aspects within a work of art.
 Professional custom framers make a living helping you achieve your desired aesthetic result and ensuring your artwork is not damaged during the process.

 Rule #1: Take it to a professional framer with a reputation of excellence!

 This is by far the most important aesthetic decision you will make throughout the process!
-If you entrust some customer service rep for design advice, your odds of receiving a finished product that you'll love for years to come just plummeted to almost nothing!
-Working with a professional framer also ensures that your item will not be damaged by materials or during the framing process.
+If you entrust a random customer service representative for design advice, the odds of receiving a finished product that you'll love for years to come just plummeted to almost nothing!
+Working with a professional framer ensures that your item will be beautiful and not end up damaged by materials or during the framing process.
 Quick plug: The Framer's Gallery has been in business over 30 years and all framing is completed on-site!
 Never take important items somewhere that may ship it to another location for framing.
 Here are a few other tips for you to consider prior to your first custom framing experience.

 Selecting your Mats.

 Neutral colors and fine fabrics work well when choosing your top mat.
 Mat boards are available in suede, linen, leather and a variety of other specialty finishes that can enhance the artwork!
 A well-chosen companion fillet or additional mat can play with your artwork and create a visual zen that'll have you smirking!
-Oh yeah!
+Ohhhh yeah!
 So have fun in this part of the process!
 Try a few combinations!
-We can print background images on your mat, or cut unique shapes, patterns or edges!
+You're not alone... we'll help!
+We can also print background images on your mat or cut unique shapes, patterns or edges!
 Check our Hall of Frame for some examples.
 By the way, if someone recommends mats that aren't 100% acid-free, grab your art and run for the door!
-Acid mats can stain your artwork over time... yuck!... and are still frequently sold online.
+Acid mats stain your artwork over time... yuck!... and are still frequently sold online.

 Choosing a frame.

 Try and wrap your head around this one, there really are no rules when choosing a frame!
 Now, I know what you're thinking, "But I came here for a little advice!"
 Okay, mull over this.
 Consider frames that complement the style of your artwork and do not distract your eyes away from it.
 When framing a floral painting, search for something delicate.
 If it's a poster from a rock and roll concert, get a little dangerous!
 If your art is busy, keep the frame simple.
+Want it to look like it just came out of a turn-of-the-century barn?
+You've got it!
 Also, be open to viewing a variety of frames with your artwork.
 If you began down a path of "cheap black frames" from the local big box, that doesn't mean you should stay the course!
 In fact, question the direction you've been steering your design life!
-Embark on the experience of optical karma that different frame finishes can offer your walls as they interact with your piece!
+Your frames should meet the quality level of your home interiors.
+Embark on the experience of optical karma that different frame finishes can offer your walls!
 Interested in seeing your frame before you buy it?
 Click here to try the LJ virtual framing tool.